andrasbabos/learning_aws/general/02 - iam.md

 aws iam attach-group-policy --group-name ${PROJECT_NAME} --policy-arn arn:aws:iam::${AWS_ACCOUNT_ID}:policy/assume_${PROJECT_NAME}_role
 ```

-Define permissions and assing to role
+Define permissions and assign to role

 Define the permissions to manage the application in the $PROJECT_NAME-management policy then attach this policy to the role $PROJECT_NAME.